-SoS focuses on cross-agile development team dependencies for established Scrum teams.
-The methodology is not considered a scaled agile framework approach in the true sense by some but it is successfully used by a huge number of major organisations to scale Agile teams.
+SoS focuses on cross-team dependencies for established Scrum teams.
+The methodology is not considered a scaled Agile framework approach in the true sense by some but it is successfully used by a huge number of major organisations to scale Agile teams.
 So…

-The first documented instance the Scrum agile methodology being scaled was at IDX Systems in 1996, 5 years before the Agile Manifesto was even published.
-IDX’s approach was to turn the entire organization into the kind of interlocking set of agile software development team Scrums the later became known as the Scrum-of-Scrums framework.
+The first fully documented example of the Scrum approach to Agile being scaled was at IDX Systems in 1996, 5 years before the Agile Manifesto was even published.
+IDX’s approach was to turn the entire organization into the kind of interlocking set of Scrums in a way that was pretty similar to what became known as the Scrum-of-Scrums framework.
 Every part of the organization was team-based, including the management team, which included VPs, directors and architects.

-Currently, the SAFe Scaled Agile Framework is the most used of the four most popular methodologies.12th State of Agile annual report indicates that the framework accounted for 37% of all scaled agile methodologies adopted by organisations in 2020, followed by SoS on 9%, Enterprise Scrum on 6% and the Spotify Model on 5%.
+Currently, the SAFe Scaled Agile Framework is the most used of the four most popular methodologies.
+Data presented by the 15th State of Agile annual report indicates that the framework accounted for 37% of all scaled Agile methodologies adopted by organisations in 2020, followed by SoS on 9%, Enterprise Scrum on 6% and the Spotify Model on 5%.

-As agile development is iterative & incremental, it is strictly context-based and the most effective framework to adopt will be different depending upon the particular situation.
-When choosing a scaled agile framework, it is advisable to take a flexible approach, choosing a skeleton of basics and principles that can then be adapted to the exact case.
+As Agile development is iterative & incremental, it is strictly context-based and the most effective framework to adopt will be different depending upon the particular situation.
+When choosing a framework to scale multiple Agile teams, it is often advisable to take a flexible approach, choosing a skeleton of basics and principles that can then be adapted to the particularities of the case inhand.

-One of the best examples of how a company tailored a scaled agile methodology to their specific needs is that of Spotify, the Stockholm music streaming start-up that ‘disrupted’ the legacy music industry and is, as of mid-December 2021, now worth $44 billion.
+One of the best examples of how a company tailored a scaled Agile methodology to their specific needs is that of Spotify, the Stockholm-based music streaming start-up that ‘disrupted’ the legacy music industry and is, as of mid-December 2021, now worth $44 billion.

 Spotify identified a number of elements of the Scrum framework that weren’t working well for them.
-So they decided to break some Scrum roles, artifacts and events.
-That resulted in their own tailored scaled agile framework (often referred to as the ‘Spotify Model’.
+So they decided to break away from some Scrum roles, artifacts and events.
+That resulted in their own tailored scaled Agile framework now referred to as the ‘Spotify Model’.
 And, says the 15th State of Agile report, Spotify’s redesign of scaled Scrum is now the 3rd most used scaled Agile framework internationally.

-However, while the Spotify Agile framework is definitely a great example of how to tailor a scaled agile framework to the needs of a specific context, copy and pasting it would be a mistake for most organisations.
+However, while the Spotify Model is definitely a great example of how to tailor a scaled Agile framework to the needs of a specific context, copy and pasting it might well be a mistake for many other organisations.
 Why?
-There are several complications which make it a difficult methodology to integrate without wholesale organisational reform.
-One of the complications is the need to set up a ‘squad’ (an independent group of people, self-empowered but working together in the same location).
+There are several complications that make it a difficult methodology to integrate without wholesale organisational reform.
+One challenge is the need to set up a ‘squad’ – an independent group of people, self-empowered but working together in the same location.